hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I get assertion failure

-[18:10:16](#16356174161246ztXnM:gitter.im) <hiiamboris (NOT THIS ONE)>: it should work, must be another bug í ½í¸ƒ
+[18:10:16](#16356174161246ztXnM:gitter.im) <hiiamboris (NOT THIS ONE)>: it should work, must be another bug ğŸ˜ƒ

 [18:10:41](#16356174411247qBbjM:gitter.im) <hiiamboris (NOT THIS ONE)>: well, `f` should not work but `'f` should